tupleapp/pair-programming-guide/_pages/how-to-pair-with-a-junior-developer.md

 If you've chosen to pair on it, it's because you are wisely prioritizing your junior's future productivity.
 Over the long term, leveling up a team member is worth more than completing today's task.

+You're likely to learn from this experience as well.
+If you take your pair's questions seriously, you might find yourself discovering holes in your knowledge, or uncovering assumptions you didn't know you had.

-If you're under too much time pressure to slow down to your pair's level, don't pair.
+If you're under too much pressure to prioritize this learning, don't pair.

-## Let them drive (most of the time)
+## Share the driving

+Shoot for an even division of driving responsibilities.

-If you drive, it's hard not to move too fast.
+When you drive, don't move too fast.
 Your pair won't want to tell you that they're not keeping up.
+Consider using the mouse even if you know a shortcut so they can follow better.

+You should constantly be narrating your actions and sharing your thought processes.
+Teach them how you think about problems.

+## Don't over-optimize

+Don't go nuts telling them how to accomplish tasks faster (via editor shortcuts, shell aliases, and the like).

+Spend most of the session observing them patiently and share only the tip or two most likely to provide a payoff.

+## Avoid definitive language

+Don't say someone should "always" or "never" do something.
+Share the tradeoffs of each approach.

+Never justify a decision by saying it's a best practice.
+Talk about the elements make it a good fit for your situation.

 ## Ask questions